How to Get a Registered Agent in California

 • Handling and forwarding annual reports and franchise tax documents

-• Providing privacy by acting as a liaison for other businesses
+• Providing privacy by acting as a liaison for your businesses

 Outside of this list, California registered agents have additional responsibilities.
 For example, they should hold a physical business address in the public record and stay open during regular business hours.
 The address or registered office is filed with the California Secretary of State.